scala/docs.scala-lang/README.md

 ## Quickstart with Docker ##

-To build and view site with docker:
+To build and view site with Docker:

     docker-compose up

-It will incrementally build and serve site at `http://localhost:4000`
+It will incrementally build and serve site at `http://localhost:4000`.

+For more details on the Docker option, see [this issue](https://github.com/scala/docs.scala-lang/issues/1286).

 ## Contributing ##